-You are a smart, talented, ambitious person with a killer concept for a book.
-You have a notebook full of ideas and a Word doc on your desktop called ShittyFirstDraft.docx.
-Maybe you stay up late Googling “how to write a query letter” (never too early to prepare for success), or you’ve stalked the shelf at your local bookstore where your paperback will someday appear with your name on the spine.
+You are a smart, talented, ambitious writer with a killer concept for a book.
+You have notebooks full of ideas and a Word doc on your desktop called ShittyFirstDraft.docx.
+Maybe you stay up late Googling “how to write a query letter” or you’ve stalked the shelf at your local bookstore where someday a paperback with your name on the spine will appear.
 Maybe your characters visit you in your dreams.
 You feel a little bit haunted.
 Impatient.
 Itchy.

 That itch you feel is a question that plagues you.

 You may think you need tough love, a stern taskmaster to look over your shoulder and make you finish that draft, or a $30,000 MFA program that will hold you hostage until you’ve written your thesis (and then put you on the fast track to a book deal).

 As a book coach, I work one-on-one with writers to help them overcome the hurdles standing between them and a finished manuscript.
 Then I walk them through the publication process and help them query literary agents.
 Most writers come to me with previous writing experience (in academia, freelance journalism, writing workshops), but they feel overwhelmed and uncertain about the best next steps to take.

 I’m not a therapist, but my process is therapeutic.
 I’m a deep listener, an empathic ally.
 Clients tell me, “This is like therapy but…more fun.”

 Writing is a solitary process and it’s hard to know when you’ve taken a right (or wrong) turn without a collaborator to bounce ideas off of.
 Writing workshops can be a big help but they're a short-term fix.

 You need someone in your corner who’s been where you want to go, and I have ten years of experience in media and publishing (beginning at The New Yorker), and three published books under my belt, in three genres.
 I understand indie and Big Five publishing and have contacts throughout the industry.